nicolinem/TDT4240-Tapper/README.md

 Tapper is inspired by one of the mini games from the app TikTok.
 The goal is to test and enhance your responsiveness by challenging you to tap circles in the same order as displayed on the screen.

-Welcome to MyLibktxGame!
-This is a game project built using the LibKTX library, which is an extension of the LibGDX game framework for Kotlin developers.
+This is a game project generated with gdx-liftoff and built using the LibKTX library, which is an extension of the LibGDX game framework for Kotlin developers.
 This README file will provide you with an overview of the project structure and instructions on how to compile and run the game.

+This project was generated with a Kotlin project template that includes Kotlin application launchers and KTX utilities.

 ## Table of Contents